 The Governance Committee will consider director candidates who are recommended to it in writing by any Eaton shareholder who submits a recommendation by following the procedures required under our Articles of Association for nominating director candidates.
-Accordingly, any shareholder wishing to recommend an individual as a nominee for election at the 2020 annual general meeting should send a signed letter of recommendation to the following address: Eaton Corporation plc, Attention: Company Secretary, Eaton House, 30 Pembroke Road, Dublin 4, Ireland D04 Y0C2.
-Recommendation letters must be received no earlier than November 15, 2019 and no later than December 15, 2019, and must include the reasons for the recommendation, the full name and address of each proposed nominee, and a brief biographical history setting forth past and present directorships, past and present positions held, occupations and civic activities.
+Accordingly, any shareholder wishing to recommend an individual as a nominee for election at the 2021 annual general meeting should send a signed letter of recommendation to the following address: Eaton Corporation plc, Attention: Company Secretary, Eaton House, 30 Pembroke Road, Dublin 4, Ireland D04 Y0C2.
+Recommendation letters must be received no earlier than November 13, 2020 and no later than December 13, 2020, and must include the reasons for the recommendation, the full name, age and address of each proposed nominee, a brief biographical history setting forth past and present directorships, past and present positions held, occupations and civic activities, and details of Company shares owned by each proposed nominee.
 The recommendation letter should be accompanied by a written statement from the proposed nominee consenting to be nominated and, if nominated and elected, to serve as a director.